-Working arm-in-arm with the LG, the DPR team collaborated with project stakeholders to plan all aspects of safety for the 800-plus workers onsite; beginning with 100-percent participation of DPR's site specific safety orientation prior to commencing work.
-The team worked closely with all trade partners to ensure that daily tasks and scheduling included time for additional education and hands-on training for fall protection, equipment use, confined space entry, roof access, and heat awareness, to name a few.
+Working arm-in-arm with the LG, the DPR team collaborated with project stakeholders to plan all aspects of safety for the 800-plus workers onsite; beginning with 100-percent participation of DPR's site-specific safety orientation prior to commencing work.
+The team worked closely with all trade partners to ensure that daily tasks and schedules included time for additional education and hands-on training for fall protection, equipment use, confined space entry, roof access, and heat awareness, to name a few.

 For production management, onsite superintendents made real-time status updates to work in place hour-by-hour into the schedule and as-builts.
 This process compared productivity rates and planning for look-ahead schedules.
 With this process, other LG stakeholders at LG global headquarters in South Korea monitored the project's progress in real-time with the ability to provide input remotely and immediately.

-DPR’s self-perform team successfully completed all metal studs/drywall, doors frames and hardware.
+DPR’s self-perform team successfully completed all metal studs/drywall, door frames, and hardware.
 DPR is proud to partner with LG on this groundbreaking project that brings American consumers LG’s industry-leading, premium clothes washers assembled by American workers.